getty-zig/getty.so/pages/guide/serializers.md

 # Serializers

-In this section, we will write a simple JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.
-Any code we write will be in `src/main.zig` and will be labeled as such.
+We will now write a JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.
+Note that any code we write will be in `src/main.zig` and will be labeled as such.

-Every Getty serializer is required to implement the `getty.Serializer` interface, shown below.
+Every Getty serializer must implement the `getty.Serializer` interface, shown below.

 {% label Zig code %}
 {% highlight zig %}